khushi28m/llm-systems-lora-parsing/README.md

 ### Note:
-If the notebook preview does not render on GitHub, please download locally.
+If the `.ipynb` notebook does not render properly on GitHub, please download and view it locally.